ChameleonTartu/amazon-mws-client-runtime-maven/README.md

 # Contribution

 To contribute to this project feel free to submit issues and PRs as well as questions and enhancement proposals.

-# TODO

-This repo is one of the series of MWS API SDKs which I am planning to put under the same umbrella and keep them up-to-date.

 # How to support